Altenburger Land: History

 The region on the Pleiße River was part of a huge forest, where the Thuringii formed the Thuringian Kingdom.
-After this was in 531 taken over by the Franks, Slavic people were also moving in.
+After this, the Kingdom was in 531 taken over by the Franks, Slavic people were also moving in.
 Thuringians reestablished independent rule.
 The castle of Altenburg already existed in the 10th century, it became an imperial seat.
 In the following centuries German settlers from other parts moved in.
 It was part of the Margravate of Meissen in the 14th century.
 At this time most of the forests were cleared.

 The town of Altenburg and the surrounding lands were the tiny Duchy of Saxe-Altenburg from 1826 to 1918; afterwards it was a state within the Weimar Republic for a short time, before it was dissolved in 1922 in order to join the Free State of Thuringia.

 The district in its present borders was established in 1922 under the name "Altenburg".
 In 1952 there was an administrative reform splitting the districts into two smaller units, called "Altenburg" and "Schmölln".
-They were merged again in 1994, but now under the name Altenburger Land.
+They were merged again in 1994 under the name Altenburger Land.